mt-caret/discordsearch/README.md

 ## Why not the [official extension](https://github.com/disconnectme/search)?

-A quick look at the code showed some susupicious stuff;
+A quick look at the code showed some suspicious stuff;
 the extension phoning home with statistics, way too many unused permissions, and weird "adblock" dead code, just to name a few.